arwankhoiruddin/hadoopSetup/README.md

 $ sudo service ssh restart
 ```

-Do the above steps for all xterminal `d2`, `d3` and `d4`, then you can close all the xterminal.
+Do the above steps for `d2`, `d3` and `d4`, then you can close all the xterminal.

 ### Set the master

 Now go back to your terminal again.
-Now you open xterminal for the master node (`d1`).
+Open xterminal for the master node (`d1`).

 ```
 containernet> xterm d1
 ```

-After the xterminal is opened, you do the exact same steps with the slaves i.e.
+After the xterminal is opened, do the exact same steps with the slaves i.e.

 ```
 # su hduser